ab1567/AlynCoin-public/README.md

 messages.
 When connections are denied due to the /24 prefix cap or when a 24-hour ban expires, informative log messages are written so operators can easily trace peer reputation changes.

+Peers accrue a small `mis_score` when they exceed reasonable bandwidth limits.
+The score decays every minute and only triggers a ban once it reaches 100 points.
+Height responses with less cumulative work than the local node also increase `mis_score`, helping catch dishonest peers without penalizing legitimate traffic.

 ## Run